-- The nursing program at D'Youville reflects the College’s mission to educate professionals who contribute to the world community through leadership and service to others.
+- The nursing program at D'Youville reflects the institution’s mission to educate professionals who contribute to the world community through leadership and service to others.

 - D'Youville's Doctor of Nursing Practice (Psychiatric Mental Health Nurse Practitioner) program provides an ideal option to students interested in furthering their education after completion of their master's degree.

-In addition to the general admission requirements for the graduate programs at D'Youville College, applicants to the post-master's certificate in psychiatric mental health nurse practitioner must present the following:
+In addition to the general admission requirements for the graduate programs at D'Youville, applicants to the post-master's certificate in psychiatric mental health nurse practitioner must present the following:

 - Master of science degree in nursing